bm2-lab/FL-QSAR/README.md

  You can check the results in the `result` directory after running.
  The predicted R² for individual client as well as their collaborated one via HFL will be in result/result.txt.
 Model for individual client is in model_n.pkl and model for their collaborated one via HFL is in fl_model.pkl.
 ## Citation
-Shaoqi Chen, Qi Liu, et al. FL-QSAR: a federated learning based QSAR prototype for collaborative drug discovery.
-2020 (Manuscript submitted)
+Shaoqi Chen, Dongyu Xue, Guohui Chuai, Qiang Yang, Qi Liu, FL-QSAR: a federated learning based QSAR prototype for collaborative drug discovery, Bioinformatics, , btaa1006, https://doi.org/10.1093/bioinformatics/btaa1006
 ## Contacts
 csq_@tongji.edu.cn or qiliu@tongji.edu.cn